-Elements of analysis Interpretation of award criteria for youth The proposal shows that participating organisations and participants will "publicise" the activities planned by the project as well as its aims and objectives.
-In order to raise awareness of the project they could for example develop information material; do a mail shot or SMS mailing; prepare posters, stickers, promotional items; invite journalists to observe; issue press releases or write articles for local papers, websites or newsletters; create an e-group, a web space, a photo-gallery or blog on the Internet, etc. - Visibility of the Programme: Whenever appropriate, the proposal shows that participating organisations intend to include information about the Programme (for instance, information on the Programme Actions, or their objectives and important features, target groups, etc.) in all measures undertaken to increase visibility of the project.
-The proposal could also include information sessions or workshops in the programme of the activities or as tasks of the volunteers.
-The proposal could also envisage the participation in events (seminars, conferences, debates) organised at different levels (local, regional, national, international). - Visibility of inclusion opportunities: Whenever appropriate, the proposal shows that the participating organisations will present international mobility activities as concrete and realistic opportunities also for young people with special needs or fewer opportunities.
+Elements of analysis Interpretation of award criteria for youth Whenever appropriate, the proposal shows that participating organisations intend to include information about the Programme (for instance, information on the Programme Actions, or their objectives and important features, target groups, etc.) in all measures undertaken to increase visibility of the project.
+The proposal could also include information sessions or workshops in the programme of the activities.
+The proposal could also envisage the participation in events (seminars, conferences, debates) organised at different levels (local, regional, national, international). - Visibility of inclusion opportunities: Whenever appropriate, the proposal shows that the participating organisations will present international mobility activities as concrete and realistic opportunities also for staff and young people with special needs or fewer opportunities.
 Dissemination and exploitation of results The proposal shows that each participating organisation will put in place measures to disseminate and exploit the results of the project, including its learning outcomes for the benefit of all actors involved.
 Dissemination and exploitation measures may have the same format as visibility measures indicated in the section above; the main difference is that dissemination and exploitation measures focus on a project's results, rather than on the planned activities and intended project objectives.
 Disseminating project results could simply mean "spreading the word" about the project among friends, peers or other target groups.
 Other examples of dissemination and exploitation measures are organising public events (presentations, conferences, workshops); creating audio-visual products (CD-Rom, DVD); setting up long-term collaboration with media (series of radio/TV/press contributions, interviews, participation in different radio/TV programmes); developing information material (newsletters, brochures, booklets, best practice manuals), etc.